 We are delighted that links to our videos about Post Exertional Malaise and Severe ME/CFS, in the ‘Dialogues from a neglected illness’ project, have been included in the new resource

-Dialogues for a neglected illness – or ‘Dialogues for ME/CFS’ – is a new project being made with an award from the Wellcome Public Engagement Fund 2018-21.
+Dialogues for a neglected illness (Dialogues for ME/CFS) is a project made possible by an award from the Wellcome Public Engagement Fund.
+(Sept 2018 – Sept 2021).

 ME/CFS was originally called benign myalgic encephalomyelitis during an epidemic in the mid 1950s.
 It was categorised as a physical disease by the World Health Organisation in 1969.
 ME/CFS is common, affecting 0.2- 0.4 of the population and is serious: “…can be as disabling as multiple sclerosis, rheumatoid arthritis, systemic lupus erythematosus and congestive heart failure.”
 (Institute of Medicine Report 2015 US).
 In spite of this, there has been pitifully little high quality biomedical research worldwide.